felipebrandaoc/Cypress-Luma/README.md

 **Luma Health - 404 Page Message Validation**<br />
 - Navigating to a non-existent page and validating 404 code and message

+## Custom Commands
+Custom Commands are functions that helps Cypress developers to add/overwrite elements on the project, and they can be used anywhere, on any on spec file.
+Some Custom Commands used on this project are:

+**cy.verifyLoadingPage**<br />
+- Wait for the intercepted requests to be finished.

+**cy.verifyUrl**<br />
+- Validate the current url.

+**cy.verifyHomePageElements**<br />
+- Check that Home Page elements are displayed on the page.

+**cy.verifyContactFormElements**<br />
+- Check that all Contact Form fields are displayed on the page.

+**cy.verifyContactRequiredFields**<br />
+- Check the Contact Form fields that are required.

+**cy.fillContactFormWithValidData**<br />
+- Fill the Contact Form fields with data.